dipmalya120/The-Sparks-Foundation-/README.md

 Use R or Python or perform this task

 Here is the dataset : https://drive.google.com/file/d/11Iq7YvbWZbt8VXjfm06brx66b10YiwK-/view?usp=sharing

 Solution: Prediction using UnSupervised ML

 Demo: Prediction using Unsupervised ML

+## Task 3:

+Perform ‘Exploratory Data Analysis’ on dataset ‘Retail(Dataset).csv’ As a business manager, try to find out the weak areas where you can work to make more profit.
+What all business problems you can derive by exploring the data?
+Here is the dataset : Dataset.csv

+Solution: To explore Business Analytics

+Demo: To explore Business Analytics

-## Task 3: Exploratory Data Analysis - Terrorism
+## Task 4: Exploratory Data Analysis - Terrorism

 Perform ‘Exploratory Data Analysis’ on dataset ‘Global Terrorism’ As a security/defense analyst, try to find out the hot zone of terrorism.